farimarwat/android-word-game-sdk/README.md

         />
 </RelativeLayout>
 ```
-Populate it using the same word list:
+Populate it using the same level which is create above:
 ```
-for(word in list){
+for(answer in level.listanswers){
             val view = LayoutInflater.from(mContext)
                 .inflate(R.layout.item_wordview,null)
             val rl_container = view.findViewById<RelativeLayout>(R.id.container_wordview)